brysonwaisi/alx-backend-user-data/README.md

 # Backend Authentication
-The Project looks at user management
+The Project looks at user data management and Authentication